The Racialised FOMO Behind My Desire To Celebrate Christmas

-My dad got a job as an engineer in Albury, a regional centre in southern NSW, so we made our way to our new home with the support of several of his new colleagues, who helped us locate the house we would be renting and extended an invitation to the company’s Christmas party.
+My dad got a job as an engineer in Albury, a regional centre in southern New South Wales, so we made our way to our new home with the support of several of his new colleagues, who helped us locate the house we would be renting and extended an invitation to the company’s Christmas party.

 I remember walking into a large hall and being handed a wrapped present.
 Each of my siblings received a present of their own too, and although I can’t remember what was underneath the bright sparkly wrapping paper, I do remember the thrill of a gift given by a stranger.
 Maybe that was when my Christmas obsession began.